jiewangustc/SIFS/README.md

 # SIFS: Scaling Up Sparse Support Vector Machine by Simultaneous Feature and Sample Reduction
 ## About
 This is the implementation of "Scaling Up Sparse Support Vector Machine by Simultaneous Feature and Sample Reduction".
-The code is adapted from [s3fs] (https://github.com/husk214/s3fs).

 ## Usage
 ### Compile